Your Church: A healing community for sexual strugglers

-There are few sins that carry more guilt and shame, than sexual sin, they are dealing with something that touches the very core of how they feel about themselves.
+Few sins carry more guilt and shame than sexual sin.
+They are dealing with something that touches the very core of how they feel about themselves.
 People who struggle with sexual sin are not just struggling with out of control desires, but also with issues that deeply connect to their sexual identity and self-esteem.
 The guilt and shame that are associated with these issues are enormous.
 The result is the pressure to “hide” in their churches out of fear of being exposed.

-Recently I spoke to a men’s church group about the issues of sexual sin and temptation.
+I once spoke to a men’s church group about the issues of sexual sin and temptation.
 After I finished speaking, I opened the meeting up for a time of discussion.
-I was amazed by the uncomfortable, shifting in their seats, and the silence of the group.
-As I looked upon this group of men, many sat with heads lowered as if to avoid any eye contact.
+I was amazed by the men’s uncomfortable shifting in their seats, and the silence of the group.
+As I looked upon these men, many sat with heads lowered as if to avoid any eye contact.
 It was as if everyone was terrified to enter into the discussion for fear of being identified.

 Many of us would like to think that serious struggles with sexual sin are problems that occur mainly outside the church.
 However, it has been my experience that whatever sin you see outside the church can, sadly, be found in the lives of those within the church.
-It is interesting to note that the Apostle Paul, in his letters to various churches, was not embarrassed to acknowledge and address issues of sexual sin in the church (e.g. I Cor.
-5&6).
+It is interesting to note that the apostle Paul, in his letters to various churches, was not embarrassed to acknowledge and address issues of sexual sin in the church (e.g. I Corinthians 5-6).

 In addition, recent church surveys report some alarming statistics.
 The Fuller Institute of Church Growth did a survey on “How Common is Pastoral Indiscretion?”
 The results were shocking.
 Thirty-seven percent of the respondents confessed to having been involved in inappropriate sexual behavior with someone in their church.
-Another survey of 300 pastors by Leadership Magazine indicated that 23% admitted to having been sexually involved with someone other than their spouse.
-It is also reported that some large hotel chains report some of their largest revenues for adult TV channels have occurred during Christian conventions.
+Another survey of 300 pastors by Leadership magazine indicated that 23% admitted to having been sexually involved with someone other than their spouse.
+Some large hotel chains report that their largest revenues for adult TV channels have occurred during Christian conventions.

-In I Corinthians 6:9-10, The Apostle Paul lists sins of greed and gossip in the same list with the “sexually immoral” or “homosexual offenders.”
+In I Corinthians 6:9-10, the apostle Paul lists the sins of greed and gossip in the same list with the “sexually immoral” and “homosexual offenders.”
 The truth is, sin is sin.
-When we sin, we sin against a Holy God and expose our deep need for Christ’s forgiveness.
-Of course some sins have greater consequences than others.
-(I Cor.
-6:18) The real issue is that in God’s eyes all sins are the same and must be confessed openly to Christ for forgiveness.
+When we sin, we sin against a holy God and expose our deep need for Christ’s forgiveness.
+Of course, some sins have greater consequences than others (I Corinthians 6:18).
+The real issue is that, in God’s eyes, all sins are the same and must be confessed openly to Christ for forgiveness.
 All sin, whether it is greed, gossip, or homosexuality, equally needs the grace of God.

 The danger in viewing sexual sin in a harsher light than gossip, or greed, is that the sexual struggler feels a pressure to hide and keep his sin in the closet.
 It is no wonder then that so many sexual strugglers choose to avoid confession and carry their painful conflict alone.
 This in turn leads so often to a person living in two worlds, one existing in the fellowship of believers, and the other being the secret dark world of their sin.
 It is in this kind of isolation that the bondage of sexual sin entrenches itself.
 Sexual bondage thrives in the darkness of denial and deception that is fostered by such isolation.
 As long as there is hiding, there is little hope for freedom.

 Another concern that sexual strugglers have in coming out and asking for help is the fear that simplistic solutions will be offered.
-Many a sexual struggler has shared with me the illustration over having finally opened up their problem with someone from their church, only to hear the moralistic response of “Just turn to God and repent.”
-This unsympathetic response amounts to being heard as “Just shape up and act the way God wants you to act.”
+Many a sexual struggler has shared with me the illustration of having finally opened up about his problem with someone from the church, only to hear the moralistic response, “Just turn to God and repent.”
+This unsympathetic response amounts to being heard as, “Just shape up and act the way God wants you to act.”

-Too often the well-meaning, but misguided persons, who offer this advice, are Christians who have not wrestled with the depth of their own sin and the complexities of the bondage of serious sexual sin.
-These people tend to understand the bondages of serious sexual sin as simply “yielding to the flesh” and think that the cure is exhortation and rebuke.
+Too often, the well-meaning but misguided persons who offer this advice are Christians who have not wrestled with the depth of their own sin and the complexities of the bondage of serious sexual sin.
+These people tend to understand the bondage of serious sexual sin as simply “yielding to the flesh” and think that the cure is exhortation and rebuke.

-No doubt such recovery groups have helped some Christians, however, my burden is to see the Church become a “redemptive” and “safe” place where men and women can honestly deal with their sexual sin.
-Given the fact that the roots of sexual bondage are profoundly spiritual and moral in nature, it is crucial that the Church see its opportunity to become a refuge where the healing balm of God’s truth and grace can be offered.
+No doubt such recovery groups have helped some Christians.
+However, my burden is to see the church become a redemptive and safe place where men and women can honestly deal with their sexual sin.
+Given the fact that the roots of sexual bondage are profoundly spiritual and moral in nature, it is crucial that the church see its opportunity to become a refuge where the healing balm of God’s truth and grace can be offered.
 I believe this is why so many men and women have sought out the ministry of Harvest.
-They came to Harvest because they saw it as a “safe” place where they could begin to honestly face their sexual bondages in the light of God’s truth.
+They come to Harvest because they see it as a safe place where they can begin to honestly face their sexual bondages in the light of God’s truth.

 In responding to the challenge and need of ministering to individuals struggling with sexual sin, I would suggest that there are three important areas to consider.
 These are all suggestions that will encourage the church to become a place where people will feel encouraged to honestly open up their lives for help within the context of the local church.

 The church must cultivate an atmosphere of grace through its teaching, preaching, and body life.
 This is a crucial dimension for the church to become an effective, redemptive community to the sexually broken.
 What I mean by this is that a church must clearly communicate through its ministry the truth of God’s grace.
-It is the message of grace that invites everyone of us to see ourselves as sinners who deeply need forgiveness Whether our sins are gossip, greed, or homosexuality, all of us stand in deep need of God’s ongoing work of grace in our lives.
-The truth is, that the sin issues that plague the heart of a man or woman struggling with serious sexual sin, are the same sin issues that any one of us struggle with.
-At the core of all our sinful struggles are hearts: that battle with pride, demandingness, and unbelief.
+It is the message of grace that invites every one of us to see ourselves as sinners who deeply need forgiveness.
+Whether our sins are gossip, greed, or homosexuality, all of us stand in deep need of God’s ongoing work of grace in our lives.
+The truth is that the sin issues which plague the heart of a man or woman struggling with serious sexual sin are the same sin issues with which any one of us struggle.
+At the core of all our sinful struggles are hearts that battle with pride, demandingness, and unbelief.

-I can tell horror story, upon horror story, about situations where individuals finally opened up with someone in their church, only to find the news of their problem painfully becoming spread to others within the fellowship without their permission.
-One such man reported sharing his struggles with homosexual feelings with a church deacon he had come to trust.
-Shortly thereafter he was removed as a Sunday school teacher without church leadership coming to him to discuss the nature of his struggle.
+I can tell horror story upon horror story of situations where individuals finally opened up with someone in their church, only to find the news of their problem painfully being spread to others within the fellowship without their permission.
+One such man reported sharing his struggles about homosexual feelings with a church deacon he had come to trust.
+Shortly thereafter, he was removed as a Sunday school teacher, without church leadership coming to him to discuss the nature of his struggle.
 The result was a painful sense of betrayal and rejection by God’s people, just for taking off a mask and becoming honest.

 In a practical way, there are a couple of key principles to keep in mind to guard confidentiality.
 First, is the importance of keeping the circle as small as possible.
-The more people that know, the greater the chance of some sort of breach of confidentiality.
-Disclosure should only be given on an “as need to know” basis.
-Secondly, the simple rule of thumb to follow about who needs to know is only those individuals who are part of the problem (e.g., individuals who have been directly affected by the person’s sin) or those who are part of the solution (e.g., the pastors, elders, or accountability partners who are directly involved with the person).
+The more people who know, the greater the chance of some sort of breach of confidentiality.
+Disclosure should only be given on a need-to know” basis.
+Secondly, the simple rule of thumb to follow about who needs to know is only those individuals who are part of the problem (e.g. individuals who have been directly affected by the person’s sin) or those who are part of the solution (e.g. the pastors, elders, or accountability partners who are directly involved with the person).

 However, the relationships that the sexual struggler experiences in the church must be those that reflect the gracious heart of God.
 Those who are involved with helping or discipling the sexually broken must be willing to love them through the power of Christ’s love, surprising them with what they do not deserve, and offering them a taste of God’s mercy, forgiveness, and joy.
 It is in offering them a loving relationship that is not deserved, that they begin the process of being restored to the Lord and others.

-Remember the story of the immoral woman weeping and anointing Jesus’ feet with her hair?
-(Luke 7) Here is a picture of a woman’s heart being so captured by the glory and tenderness of Jesus’ mercy, that the shackles of her shame and guilt are dispelled to free her to boldly embrace Him.
+Remember the story of the immoral woman weeping and anointing Jesus’ feet with her hair in Luke 7?
+Here is a picture of a woman’s heart being so captured by the glory and tenderness of Jesus’ mercy, that the shackles of her shame and guilt are dispelled to free her to boldly embrace him.
 When Christ’s love is given to those held in the bondage of sexual sin, it brings forth the power to astound them and dissipate the power of sexual sin over their lives.
 The trust of the entire story is this woman’s new freedom came out of the profound experience of forgiveness and mercy she tasted from Jesus’ interaction with her.

 In a practical way, cultivating loving, confrontative relationships can be done in the context of pastoral counseling, one-on-one discipling, mentoring relationships, and small accountability groups.
 Consideration must also be made to utilize resources outside the church to further support and help the sexual struggler.
 This might include referring to a local Christian counselor and any Christian support groups.
 This is the role that Harvest has attempted to offer to local churches.
-Harvest had been a sort of spiritual “MASH” unit, seeking to help and restore sexual strugglers so that they might be able to effectively “mainstream” back into their churches, Harvest has done this by offering support groups for sexual addiction and homosexuality and individual counseling.
+Harvest had been a sort of spiritual MASH unit, seeking to help and restore sexual strugglers so that they might be able to effectively “mainstream” back into their churches.
+Harvest has done this by offering support groups for sexual addiction, homosexuality, and individual counseling.

 I must say that I cannot overemphasize the importance of the church in the process of restoration of sexual strugglers’ lives.
 In my seven years of experience of working with sexual addicts and homosexual strugglers, I have never seen anyone fully experience freedom and restoration without being strongly connected to the life and fellowship of a solid Christian community.